Mrian07/Proyeksi/docs/system-admin-guide/users-permissions/users/README.md

 ![user list](image-20200211141841492.png)

 Column headers can be clicked to toggle sort direction.
 Arrows indicate sort order, up for ascending (a-z/0-9) and down for descending (z-a/9-0).
 Paging controls are shown at the bottom of the list.
-You will also see whether a user is a system administrator in OpenProject.
+You will also see whether a user is a system administrator in ProyeksiApp.

 ## Filter users